-The Group's principal financial instruments comprise cash, available for sale and trading assets and short term borrowings.
+The Group's principal financial instruments comprise cash, investments in listed companies, some of which are classified as held for trading and some considered long term investments and trading assets and short term borrowings.

 The main purpose of these financial instruments is to raise finance for the Group operations.
 The Group has various other financial assets and liabilities such as receivables and payables, which arise directly from its operations.